Dumaria block: Geography

 “The district forms a part of the Chota Nagpur Plateau and is a hilly upland tract”.
 The Seraikela Dhalbhumgarh upland and the Dalma range are natural divisions of the district.
 The main rivers are the Subarnarekha and the Kharkai.

 The district consists of two subdivisions - (1) Dhalbhum subdivision with Patamda, Boram, Golmuri-cum-Jugsalai and Potka CD blocks, and (2) Ghatshila subdivision with Ghatshila, Dhalbhumgarh, Musabani, Dumaria, Gurbandha, Chakulia and Baharagora CD blocks.

 Dumaria CD block is bounded by the Musabani CD block on the north, Gurbandha CD block on the east, the Rajrangpur and Bijatola CD blocks/ tehsils in the Mayurbhanj district of the Odisha state on the south, and the Potka CD block on the west.

-Dumaria CD block has an area of 316.74 km2.Dumaria police station serves Dumaria CD block.The headquarters of Dumaria CD block is located at Dumaria village.
+Dumaria CD block has an area of 316.74 km2.Dumaria police station serves Dumaria CD block.
+The headquarters of Dumaria CD block is located at Dumaria village.

 Demographics

 Population

 According to the 2011 Census of India, Dumaria CD block had a total population of 62,128, all of which were rural.
 There were 31,043 (50%) males and 31,085 (50%) females.
 Population in the age range 0–6 years was 9,876.
 Scheduled Castes numbered 3,460 (5.57%) and Scheduled Tribes numbered 44,658 (71.88%).

-Note: There seems to be a mismatch between the ST and language figures.
-The figures quoted here are as officially published on the internet.
-Percentages have been calculated.